 Seller's Description:

-Good.
-Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Fair.
+Connecting readers with great books since 1972.
+Used textbooks may not include companion materials such as access codes, etc. May have condition issues including wear and notes/highlighting.
 We ship orders daily and Customer Service is our top priority!

 Choose your shipping method in Checkout.
 Costs may vary based on destination.